 I’m passionate about bringing practical mindfulness into the every day lives of busy people.
 Mindfulness can mean a lot of things, but I use it in the broadest sense–learning to be aware of our internal experiences and meeting them with curiosity and kindness.

 If I rewind to earlier in my career, I was working as a middle manager in a pretty overwhelming job and struggling with chronic migraines almost everyday.
 I was saying yes to just about anything that was asked of me and being pretty tough on myself.
 The migraines became debilitating enough that my normal approach of just pushing through the pain was becoming untenable.
 I began a real journey for help and answers.

 I began to learn to meditate and found incredible benefits from it.
 In the stillness of the practice, deep emotions would come up of which I had not previously been consciously aware.
 The formal practice that I did translated into more mindful awareness in my normal life.
 I started building the skill of choosing a response instead of reacting automatically.
 I felt my confidence grow as I was less hijacked by my emotions.
 I was becoming more patient with and accepting of myself, and more resilient in the face of challenges.

-I am married to an incredible and supportive husband and we live together in Chicago.
-Our discretionary income goes towards travel, food, books, and plants.
+I am married to an incredible and supportive husband and we live together in Chicago with our one-year-old daughter.